Updated January 2021

-It is quintessential Estonian.
-From the architecture to the food, Tallinn gives you a chance to see just why Estonia is such an incredible country to visit in Europe.
-So if you’re visiting for the day or already traveling in Estonia, here some incredible things to do in Tallinn.
+Tallinn is quintessential Estonian.
+From the architecture to the food, Tallinn gives you a chance to see just why Estonia is such an incredible country to visit in Europe — it makes for a wonderful stop on an itinerary through Scandinavia.

 10 Incredible Things to Do in Tallinn, Estonia

-1. Explore the Town Hall Square
+1. Explore the Main Hall Square

-Right in the heart of Old Town Tallinn, is the main square also known as Raekoja plats.
+Right in the heart of Tallinn’s old town, is the main square also known as Raekoja plats.
 As picturesque as it is, there are many restaurants and shops that line it.
 It is the heart of the city where you’ll find the annual Christmas markets, vendors selling spiced and sweet nuts (grab a bag!), and more.

 2. Visit Alexander Nevsky Cathedral

-Above the town, the famous church of Alexander Nevsky towers over Tallinn.
+Above the town on Toompea Hill, the famous church of Alexander Nevsky towers over Tallinn.
 Take the steep stairs from the old town and work your way up to see it.

-3. See Tallinn from Patkuli Viewing Platform
+3. See Tallinn From the Patkuli Viewing Platform

-4. Explore Telliskivi Creative City.
+4. Explore the Telliskivi Creative City

 I was amazed by how good the food is in Tallinn.
 Sitting down to lunch at Olde Hansa (recommended to reserve), I tried some of their classics.
 The restaurant came recommended as a great portrayal of local food.
 It was easy to know it was a favorite given there were over 6,000 reviews on Trip Advisor.

 7. Visit the Estonian History Museum

-For a look into Estonian history, the museum is the best spot to do so.
+For a look into Estonian history, the Estonian History Museum is the best spot to do so.
 It doesn’t take long to visit but it has a lot of insight into their heritage and past.

-8. Walkthrough St. Catherine’s Passage
+8. Walk Through St. Catherine’s Passage

-9. Head out to Laheemaa National Park
+9. Get Outdoors in Laheemaa National Park

 The one thing I didn’t have enough time to go see was the national park of Laheema.
 It came recommended from the tourist office to go see for a walk in nature.
 If you’re looking to get outdoors, this park just outside of the city is the best place to go.

-10. Spot the colorful doors of Tallinn.
+10. Spot the Colorful Doorways of Tallinn

 There are some incredibly photogenic ones as well!
 Head here to find a map of the prettiest doors of Tallinn.